malm0d/ETHMintApp/README.md

 In the /client directory, you can run:

+### `npm install`

+Followed by:

 ### `npm start`

-Runs the app in the development mode.\
+Installs and then runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.
+You may also see any lint errors in the console.\
 More instructions are available in /client/README.md